ajroetker/nertz/README.md

 There is a lot to do on the server side still, making it safe, printing error messages, closing connections and better engineering stuff.

+__Server__
+- [ ] Game Begin Interaction
-- Quiting/Game Over
+- [x] Game Over Interaction
-- Terminal client code
+- [ ] Quiting
-- Server handling Multiple Games
+- [ ] Handling Multiple Games
+- [ ] Handling variable numbers of clients
+- [ ] Database for Credentials/ High scores tracking

+__Client__
+- [ ] Client Nertz Code
+- [ ] Terminal display code (a nice implementation might resemble a [progress bar](http://www.darkcoding.net/software/pretty-command-line-console-output-on-unix-in-python-and-go-lang/ "A nice example of a GoLang progress bar")
-- Credentials handling/Logging in
+- [ ] Credentials handling/Logging in
-- Browser client/Gui client
+- [ ] Browser client which contacts Server
+- [ ] Browser display/Gui display